-Born and raised in so-called Arizona (Akimel O'odham territory), Kaitlin first fell in love with the arts through Theatre.
-She graduated Magna Cum Laude in 2017 with a BA in Theatre Arts from California Lutheran University.
+An autistic actor and artist born and raised in Arizona, Kaitlin graduated Magna Cum Laude in 2017 with a BA in Theatre Arts from California Lutheran University.
 While in school, she studied abroad at The University of Oxford in the Fall of 2015, where she dabbled in various subjects including Politics and the Arts, International Political Injustice, Shakespeare, and Global Studies.
-Upon returning, she finished her theatre degree and developed an interest in Costume Design--where she ended up designing The Complete Works of William Shakespeare (Abridged) her senior year.

-She has since worked at an international arts organization as a Curation Specialist and built her resume by being featured in various magazines and shows-- including several issues of Condé Nast's House & Garden: The Art Edit, as well as at the Lincoln Center in the Kenan Fellow's production "Can You Hear Us Now?".
+She has built her visual art resume by being featured in various magazines and shows-- including several issues of Condé Nast's House & Garden: The Art Edit, as well as at the Lincoln Center in the Kenan Fellow's production "Can You Hear Us Now?".